awsdocs/aws-doc-sdk-examples/ruby/README.md

 ruby -v
 ```

-See the [Ruby install docs](https://www.ruby-lang.org/en/documentation/installation/) for more information on managing multiple Ruby versions in your local environment.
+For more information about managing multiple Ruby versions in your local environment, see the [Ruby install docs](https://www.ruby-lang.org/en/documentation/installation/).

 ### Resolving dependencies